Server Side Caching Blog

 But how exactly does caching work?
 When visitors call up a website on the internet, the servers usually receive hundreds of requests.
 These are processed and the requested information is delivered in the form of the finished website.
 However, it can take a few seconds for this to happen – depending on how large the retrieved data is and how many people want to access it at the same time.

-This process is repeated over and over again and without caching, each page is completely reassembled from all the individual parts each time it is accessed - for each person who accesses it.
-With caching, on the other hand, the most important data (e.g. HTML files, JavaScript and images) are stored in the cache the first time a website is accessed.
+This process is repeated over and over again and without caching, each page is completely reassembled from all the individual parts each time it is accessed – for each person who accesses it.
+With caching, on the other hand, the most important data (e.g. HTML files, JavaScript and images) is saved in the cache the first time a website is accessed.
 If users then call up the page again, the data does not have to be requested from the server again.
 Instead, they can be loaded directly from the cache.

 The cache is practically invisible before the actual data storage on the server, like a kind of secretariat.
 Only what cannot be answered with data from the cache is forwarded to the server.
 This means that the server receives fewer requests, the information on the website is available more quickly and loading times are reduced.